 Client Stories: Identifying New Licensing Opportunities in Non-Core Domain

-(A Client Success Story) Identifying New Licensing Opportunities in Non-Core Domain: One of our regular clients recently reached out to us with a project looking to initiate a licensing program where licensees cannot counter-assert their portfolio against it.
-The article discusses how we went about the program and helped client identify adjacent markets other than the core markets intended to be covered by the client’s patent portfolio.
+One of our regular clients recently reached out to us with a project looking to initiate a licensing program where licensees cannot counter-assert their portfolio against it.
+The article discusses how we help client identify other markets over core markets that intends a coverage by client’s patent portfolio.

 A technology company based in San Jose, California, specialising in providing servers, cloud services, networking technologies, and hyper-converged infrastructure, has a well-diversified portfolio ranging from hybrid IT to financial services.
 It is also actively involved in IP licensing programs where it provides licenses for its core technologies to major players such as Hitachi, Intel, Lenovo, etc.

 - In order to launch the licensing program from scratch, the tech company required help to identify 8 – 10 relevant adjacent markets in the non-core domain.

 - Also needed a list of relevant companies as well as a number of relevant patents in each identified market.

 - To initiate the program, high-quality charts on the relevant companies for all the potential markets were highly needed as well.

 Given these challenges, Sagacious IP delivered agile and flexible solutions.
 Sagacious IP knows that the most important aspect of driving a licensing deal is technical research.
 It is based on years of research experience with several global companies.
 So, we shared multi-pronged approach to identify 10 potential markets and relevant patents for each market.
 Also, we forming a team internally to quickly screen through the identified portfolio in each market.
 It would give quality indicators on the extent of the claims.
 Also, it provides ease of evidence identification, applicability to products of potential licensees.